ArchRafail/TaxAdministration/README.md

 </br>
 Test of program.</br>
 1. Input incorrect point of menu path.
 Example, type a.</br>
 Program will show you an error.
 Input mismatch exception.
-You have to enter number with integer type.
+You have to enter number with integer type.</br>
 2. Input incorrect point of menu path.
 Example, type 9.</br>
 The application will provide you enter your choice again.
 Maximum points of menu is 8.</br>
 3. Input correct point of menu.
 For example, type 2.</br>